Web search MCP server uses Tavily API to provide real-time internet search for AI models

 Common use cases include financial analysis, news aggregation, content creation, and research support.

-, and add your Tavily API key as required.
+You can configure the .env file by copying env-sample, and add your Tavily API key as required.

 The server supports variable search depths ('basic' or 'advanced') and configurable maximum result limits, but these can be adjusted based on operational needs.